Grade Point Average (GPA), we haveve all had to deal with them, and you probably have questions like:

 Weighting Your GPA With AP/IB/Honor Classes

-Some schools give extra credit to students taking Advanced Placement, International Baccalaureate, and/or Honors classes.
-Check with your school to find out exact rules (some students must take and score a 4 or 5 on an Advanced Placement exam before their grade will be weighted in their GPA) for your school.
+It is important to check with your school though, to find out exact rules (some students must take and score a 4 or 5 on an Advanced Placement exam before their grade will be weighted in their GPA) for your school.

 A Typical scale may look like this: